lenasedkiewicz/msedkiewicz/README.md

 - 👋 Hi, I’m @msedkiewicz
 - 👀 I’m interested in front end development of websites.
 - 🌱 I’m currently learning JS and PHP.
-- 💞️ I’m looking for a job :D
+- 💞️ I’m working as a Junior WordPress Developer
-- 📫 How to reach me: kontakt @msedkiewicz.pl
+- 📫 How to reach me: magdalenainspirations@gmail.com

 <!---
 msedkiewicz/msedkiewicz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.